samaandrea10/mortgag-dashboard/README.md

 The primary objectives of NOVA Mortgage Intelligence are:

 - Develop a robust Machine Learning model for mortgage approval prediction.
-- Identify the financial variables that most influence lending decisions.
+- Compare alternative supervised Machine Learning algorithms.
-- Evaluate predictive performance using multiple statistical metrics.
+- Evaluate model performance using multiple statistical and classification metrics.
-- Compare alternative Machine Learning algorithms.
-- Assess model stability using Cross Validation.
+- Assess model stability using 5-Fold Cross Validation.
 - Improve model performance through Hyperparameter Tuning.
+- Identify the variables that contribute most strongly to the model's predictions.
+- Examine potential differences in outcomes across demographic groups through preliminary fairness analysis.
 - Evaluate model generalization using External Validation.
-- Provide transparent financial risk analysis.
 - Deploy the final model through an interactive web application.
+- Transform a Data Science model from a research-oriented Notebook into an accessible decision-support system.
-- Demonstrate an end-to-end Data Science workflow aligned with industry best practices.
+- Demonstrate a complete end-to-end Data Science workflow.

 ---